idiap/facereclib/README.rst

 Bob
 ...

-You will need a copy of Bob in version 1.2.0 or newer to run the algorithms.
+You will need a copy of Bob_ to run the algorithms.
-Please download Bob_ from its webpage.
+The master branch of the FaceRecLib only works against the master branch of Bob_, which you can clone from its webpage.
 After downloading, you should go to the console and write::

   $ python bootstrap.py